bendahmanethamine/Alos_act4/README.md

 # Alos Activity 4

 ## Introduction

-this is an iteration of the Alos Activity 3
+This is an updated version of Alos Activity 3.

-The FrontEnd has been built without React.js just Vanilla HTML and CSS Bootstrap and JS
+The FrontEnd was created without the use of React.

+made up of only Vanilla HTML, CSS, Bootstrap, and JS.

-Dockerized The API and the FrontEnd
+Dockerized The FrontEnd and the API

-node_modules ignored in .dockerignore
+.dockerignore ignores node modules

 ## Screenshots
 screenshot of the FrontEnd